Oil prices up in world markets

-Baku.10 April.
-REPORT.AZ/ On April 9, in the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 0,73% or 0,37 USD and amounted to 50,79 USD.
+Baku.7 April.
+REPORT.AZ/ On April 6, at the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 5,75% or 3 USD and amounted to 52,14 USD.

 Share in Facebook